 The product has a two-year warranty and is made in the U.S.

 by Chris Marshall

 Elevator hoistways are, in essence, wind tunnels.
 Constant airflow creates great pressure in these shafts.
 The only escape for it is through the hoistway doors when they open and close.
 A door operator on the elevator cab opens them, but the closing of the exterior doors is assisted by a reel closure.
 This is the most vulnerable point of the system.
 Air pressure rushes in and out trying to prevent closing, which usually prevents proper latching of the interlocks and keeps contacts from matching up.
-The result of this is a broken safety circuit; thus, failure to the elevator system and operation.
+The result of this is a broken safety circuit; thus, failure of the elevator system and operation.
 This is the number-one call-back in the industry today.
-Millions of U.S. dollars are lost each year by service companies on these non-chargeable call-backs.
+Millions of U.S. dollars are lost each year by service companies on these non-chargeable callbacks.

-The typical existing reel-closure system has a coiled spring encased with a hub in the middle and a cable butt ended to the casing.
+The typical existing reel-closure system has a coiled spring encased with a hub in the middle and a cable butt-ended to the casing.
 The vulnerable point is that the torque tension ratio is in direct relation.
 When the door is open, the spring is wound up to its tightest point, and the tension is at its highest.
 When the door closes, the spring torque decreases, as does the cable tension.
 Obviously, more tension is needed at closing.
 In addition, over a period of time, this spring wears down and a mechanic is sent to “wind it up again.”
-This results in a loss of time and money for elevator companies and ultimately prompted the invention of the SmarTork™.
+This resulted in a loss of time and money for elevator companies and ultimately prompted the invention of the SmarTork™.